SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 trade negotiations.
 There's no telling for what ignorance will accomplish.

 If you drop the qualifier "real" then you'll misunderstand.
-The money becomes unimportant in this case (since there is assumed no imperialism).
+The money becomes unimportant in the case when we're analysing *real* terms of trade (since there is assumed no imperialism).

-You may, like Steve Keen or Michael Hudson, still get it wrong if you are thinking in currency terms and *fixed exchange rates* instead of real terms an floating exchange rates.
+You may, like Steve Keen or Michael Hudson, still get it wrong if you are thinking in currency terms and *fixed exchange rates* instead of real terms and floating exchange rates.
 The trade risk is never nominal inflation.
 The risk is running out of real resources, that is to say, the risk should be thought of in terms of real inflation (eroding of the purchasing power of the annual wage).